Nearly 29%, or about 3 in every 10 wells tested in Punjab, is contaminated with uranium

-Uranium concentration is within safe limits in 13 states and none of the samples collected from Kerala had its presence.
-Uranium is a nephrotoxic element and can have an adverse impact at very high concentrations.
+Uranium concentration is found to be within safe limits in 13 states and none of the samples collected from Kerala had its presence.

 Groundwater in Uttar Pradesh, Rajasthan and Delhi was also found to have a toxic concentration of uranium.